π‘οΈ Google Project has API Keysπ’

 From Consoleβ

-- From within the Project you wish to audit Go to
+- From within the project you want to audit, go to

 APIs & Services\Credentials.- In the section